Penance in the Catholic Church: Early practice

 In the middle of the 2nd century, the idea of one reconciliation/penance after baptism for the serious sins of apostasy, murder, and adultery is suggested in the book of visions, The Shepherd of Hermas.
 The episkopos (bishop) was the main liturgical leader in a local community.
 He declared that God had forgiven the sins when it was clear that there was repentance, evidenced by the performance of some penance, and the penitent was readmitted to the community.
-Since reconciliation with the church could be granted only once after baptism, baptism was often postponed until late in life and reconciliation to one's deathbed.

-The need to confess to a priest is traced to Basil the Great.
-It was seen that God granted forgiveness through the priest.
-Before the fourth century confession and penitential discipline were a public affair "since all sin is sin not only against God but against our neighbor, against the community."
-By the time of Cyprian of Carthage, confession itself was no longer public, although the practice of public penance for serious sin remained.
+In the 1st and 2nd centuries of Christianity, penance was likely a public act.
+However, by the time of Cyprian of Carthage, confession itself was no longer public.

 Lifelong penance was required at times, but from the early fifth century for most serious sins, public penance came to be seen as a sign of repentance.
-At Maundy Thursday sinners were readmitted to the community along with catechumens.
+At Maundy Thursday excluded serious sinners, especially now-repentant excommunicated individuals, were readmitted to the community and communion along with catechumens.
+This practice was still current in the late medieval period, for example the Use of Sarum, but lapsed with the Reformation and Counter-Reformation.
 Confusion entered in from deathbed reconciliation with the church, which required no penance as a sign of repentance, and the ritual would begin to grow apart from the reality.

 Beginning in the 4th century, with the Roman Empire becoming Christian, bishops became judges, and sin was seen as breaking of the law rather than as fracturing one's relationship with God.
 A new, more legalistic understanding of penance emerged at episcopal courts, where it became payment to satisfy the demands of divine justice.
 According to Joseph Martos, this was facilitated by a misreading of John 20:23 and Matthew 18:18 by Augustine of Hippo and Pope Leo I, who thought it was the "disciple" and not God who did the forgiving, though only after true repentance.
 The acts of councils from the fourth to the sixth century show that no one who belonged to the order of penitents had access to Eucharistic communion until the bishop reconciled him with the community of the church.
 Canon 29 of the Council of Epaone (517) in Gaul says that from among penitents only apostates had to leave Sunday assembly together with catechumens before the Eucharistic part commenced.
 Other penitents were present until the end but were denied communion at the altar of the Lord.

 A new approach to the practice of penance first became evident in the 7th century in the acts of the Council of Chalon-sur-Saône (644–655).
 Bishops gathered in that council were convinced that it was useful for the salvation of the faithful when the diocesan bishop prescribed penance to a sinner as many times as they would fall into sin (canon 8).